sat0b/calculator/README.md

 # Calculator
-Calculator is a interpreter for toy programing language.
+Calculator is a toy interpreter.